 Tip 8: Stand Out By Overdelivering

 Overdelivering may be the best kept secret in how to make it in industry, period.
 Know how much you love getting free stuff?
 It’s no different on the brand side of the influencer industry.

 When you overdeliver on a brand partnership, you’re giving them something that they weren’t expecting (and didn’t pay for) and that will make them happy!

 You’ll also stand out in a good way and people can confidently recommend you to other brands in the industry.

 Being known for going above and beyond can also be in your favor when it comes down to deciding between you and another blogger for the job.
 In your partnership recaps, make sure to include what you agreed to do for the brand and what you actually delivered (i.e. show your worth on paper or else it may get missed)!
 For example:

-Sending a personalized thank you note is a definite must.
+Sending a personalized thank you note is a definite must for brand collaborations.
 After you’ve sent the brand your partnership recap we suggest sending them a handwritten thank you note or small gift (depending on the level of the partnership).
 Many people think that sending a quick email “thank you” is ok – IT IS NOT.

 Yes, an email does the job but it’s impersonal and shows a lack of professionalism.
 Adding extra (human) touches like personalized “thank you” notes leave a nice feeling and when other opportunities come around, you’ll be top of mind.

 Don’t forget to keep track of all the thank you notes you send!
 If you’re super busy it’s easy to forget if you’ve sent a note or not and you really can’t ask the brand partners, “Hey, did I send you a thank you note?”